 This easy-to-make vegan sauce for vegetables can be used for anything vegan.

 This Basil and Parsley Creamy Sauce is OUR kind of sauce.
-That kind that I can rest assured that if I have some in the fridge, I can make a lunch or dinner in minutes, or turn any bland-flavored rice, pasta, or salad into something full of flavor, with a good punch and still delicate.
+That kind that I can rest assured that if I have some in the fridge, I can make lunch or dinner in minutes or turn any bland-flavored rice or salad into something full of flavor with a good punch and still delicate.

-This plant-based veggie dip works for any given pasta, Falafels.
+This plant-based veggie dip works for any given pasta, Falafels, or tofu nuggets.
 Sometimes we use Hummus and sometimes this Creamy Sauce.
-It's magical, you can thicken it up or thin it, to your liking, simply adding or taking some of the plant-milk.
+It's magical, and you can thicken it up or thin it to your liking by simply adding or taking some dairy-free plant milk, such as almond milk.

-We also love using this vegan dipping sauce to make Vegan Arepas.
+We also love using this vegan dipping sauce to make Vegan Arepas (one of our favorite comfort food).
 It takes them to the next level!

 - Spring onion